-- 3.1 The graduate can cooperate, discuss and report in written and verbal ways, in English, in both a professional and a research setting, and is aware of the differences between these settings. - 3.2 The graduate is capable of working as part of a (multi-disciplinary) team in different roles, , in terms of sharing responsibilities, applying time management, and planning resources and reporting, and is aware of group dynamics in development projects. - 3.3 The graduate is capable of functioning as a professional in and between different disciplines/fields. - 3.4 The graduate is capable of setting up and leading a (simple) enterprise.
+- 3.1 The graduate can cooperate, discuss and report in written and verbal ways, in English, in both a professional and a research setting, and is aware of the differences between these settings. - 3.2 The graduate is capable of working as part of a (multi-disciplinary) team in different roles, in terms of sharing responsibilities, applying time management, and planning resources and reporting, and is aware of group dynamics in development projects. - 3.3 The graduate is capable of functioning as a professional in and between different disciplines/fields /cultures..